top of page

 The adjective 'wanton' has a rich and somewhat complex etymology.
 It can be traced back to Middle English, where it originally meant 'spoiled' or 'undisciplined.'
 The Middle English term 'wantowen' is believed to have been influenced by Old English words like 'wan' (deficient) and 'wendan' (to turn).
 Over time, 'wanton' evolved to describe behavior that is characterized by a lack of restraint, control, or moral discipline, often involving actions that are reckless, excessive, or indulgent.
 Its etymology reflects the idea of a turning away from societal norms or standards, leading to behavior that is perceived as unrestrained and, at times, morally questionable.

-Quiz: Find the meaning of the adjective wanton:
+Find the correct meaning of the adjective wanton:

 Try Again!